LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 | John Doe                              | $15K   | Some text.   |
 | [Jane Doe](https://duckduckgo.com)    | $100K  | More text.   |

-Colons can be added to the column separators define alignment:
+Colons can be added to the column separators to define alignment:

 ```markdown
 | Left Align | Center Align | Right Align |